Bira/octopus-carnival/_posts/2025-09-17-guns-of-wolfenstein-03.md

 it matters.

-Over the course of the game, the player can find several upgrades for the LKW, including a scope, an higher-capacity battery, and new internal parts that allow it to fire more often or to fire a more powerful "charged" shot that's better at dealing with large and heavily armored opponents.
+Over the course of the game, the player can find several upgrades for the LKW, including a scope, a double-capacity battery, and new internal parts that allow it to fire more often or to fire a more powerful "charged" shot that's better at dealing with large and heavily armored opponents.